 - Elk Lakes Provincial Park – BC Parks

 - Peter Lougheed Provincial Park – Alberta Parks

 - Height of the Rockies Provincial Park – BC Parks

 - Banff National Park – Parks Canada

-The Great Divide Trail winds through five national parks, 11 provincial parks, wilderness, and natural areas.
+The Great Divide Trail winds through five national parks, 11 provincial parks, and several wilderness/natural areas.
 Each of these have different rules on where you can camp and if permits or reservations are required.
 Some spots are extremely popular and book up fast, others only see a handful of users a year.
-To make matters more urgent, many of these places open for reservations in April (or in the case of Mount Robson, last October).
+To make matters more urgent, many of these places open for reservations in January.
 I’ll share all the details you’ll need in this post and the next.